1951 Wisconsin Badgers football team

 The 1951 Wisconsin Badgers football team represented the University of Wisconsin in the 1951 Big Ten Conference football season.
 Led by third-year head coach Ivy Williamson, the Badgers compiled an overall record of 7–1–1 with a mark of 5–1–1 in conference play, placing third in the Big Ten.
-Hal Faverty was the team's MVP and Jim Hammond was team's captain.
+Hal Faverty was the team's MVP and Jim Hammond was team captain.